-The Federation Cliff Walk is a 5 km trail from Watsons Bay to Dover Heights above high sandstone cliffs, offering amazing panoramic views of the Tasman Sea.
+The Federation Cliff Walk is a 5 km trail from Watsons Bay to Dover Heights above high sandstone cliffs, offering amazing panoramic ocean views.

 This coastal walk meanders through beautiful parklands and open spaces, and includes an exciting timber walkway with viewing platforms on top of the cliffs.

-The Watsons Bay to Bondi walk (or Bondi to Watsons Bay walk) is essentially the same as the Federation Cliff walk, but it goes a little further, to Bondi Beach.
+The Watsons Bay to Bondi walk (or Bondi to Watsons Bay walk) is essentially the same as the Federation Cliff walk but goes a bit further to Bondi Beach.

 |Federation Cliff Walk|

 |Dogs:||On a lead|